aduffy70/Protocols/RAD-seq_protocol.md

 Seal the plate, vibrate plate over vortex, centrifuge, and incubate in PCR machine for 1 hrs at 23C.

+Dilute each reaction with 88uL water.
+Store at 4C for a month or -20C for longer.

 ## PCR on ligated fragments

 Prepare a master mix of 120% needed volume (or optionally, two master mixes for two plates to reduce stochastic pcr variations):